+44 1865 283890

 More generally, I am interested modelling real-world processes, particularly problems relating to the space industry.
 I have experience solving problems using homogenisation theory, complex analysis and perturbation methods.

-I am a second year graduate student undertaking the Industrially Focused Mathematical Modelling (InFoMM) CDT program.
+I am a third year graduate student undertaking the Industrially Focused Mathematical Modelling (InFoMM) CDT program.

 - Michaelmas 2016: B7.2 Electromagnetism (TA).